Threads (social network): Account integration with Instagram

 Threads accounts are closely integrated with Instagram accounts.
 By default, Threads and Instagram accounts share the same username, profile picture, and display name, although the profile picture and display name can be customized.

 Users can choose which accounts that they follow on Instagram will carry over to Threads, either with the other person's Threads account already created or set to automatically follow them once an account is created.

 Users who decided to terminate their Threads account had to delete their associated Instagram account as well.
 This caused EU countries to delay making Threads available there.
 This led users who disliked Threads to warn other Instagram users not to open an account on Threads, because they could risk losing their Instagram account as well if they ever wanted to delete Threads.

 As of December 2023, this was no longer the case; users can delete or temporarily disable their Threads account without affecting their Instagram account.

+Communities

+On October 22, 2025, Meta officially introduced Communities on Threads, public spaces where users can join discussions centered on shared interests, building on the platform's existing topic tags and custom feeds features.
+At launch, more than 100 communities were available, covering subjects such as the NBA and WNBA, television, and K-pop, each featuring a custom "Like" emoji exclusive to members.
+Unlike X's Communities, which are user-created and limit participation to members, Threads Communities are created and managed by Meta, with non-members able to view and engage in discussions.
+Community membership is public and displayed on user profiles, with joined communities automatically pinned to the feeds menu.

+On December 15, 2025, Meta expanded the feature to over 200 interest topics and began testing "community champion" badges for highly active members, along with "flair" labels that allow users to display specific interests within a community, with flair options set by community champions and appearing on all posts made by that member within the community.